 Celestron Regal M2 16-48×65 ED

-The Regal M2 is one of the best hunting spotting scope, and we can cite several reasons why it’s a good buy.
-For one thing the scope produces sharp, distortion free images, and its use of low dispersion glass enhances the colors as well as the colors.
+The Regal M2 is one of the best hunting spotting scope, and I can cite several reasons why it’s a good buy.
+For one thing the scope produces sharp, distortion free images, and its use of low dispersion glass enhances the colors as well as the view.
 Even when the M2 is set to the maximum magnification level, it doesn’t cause the image to get out of focus.

 The built in dual focus feature allows for quick and easy adjustments and the light aluminum body means you can travel light.
 At the same time the body design ensures corrosion won’t occur, and there’s full protection for the optics too.

 Aside from the magnification eyepiece, the Regal M2 comes bundled with a photo adapter so you can use it for digiscoping.
 The scope also comes with a tripod ring that rotates, allowing for increased flexibility when you’re using the scope and trying to avoid the sun’s glare.

 Whether you use this during the day or night, the Regal M2 is capable of providing sharp images.
 As far as versatility goes the Regal M2 is capable of handling a wide range of activities like hunting, bird watching, astronomical observing, long distance viewing and more.

 - Prism glass: BaK-4